from copy import deepcopy

 """

-Generates a transformation matrix for mirroring through plane given by the
+Generate a transformation matrix for mirroring through plane given by the normal.

 Parameters